Wednesday, January 31, 2018

 A Revisit to the belgianmonk

-I've been returning to people and auction companies whom I've write about before.
+I've been returning to people and auction companies whom I've written about before.
 For today, it's the belgianmonk, whose fine store on ebay.
 When I ventured over to ebay and Toys of Times Past, I wasn't disappointed.
 There were lots of fine toys for sale, and when I looked at toys that had been sold, I wasn't disappointed.
 However, most of the toys sold recently were of modern vintage.
 For today, I selected two old toys that I have never seen before.
 The belgianmonk, always has very interesting toys that everyone likes, since there are so many people bidding on his fine array of toys.

 Rare Old Marx Prototype Boat Tail Racer